kleinbottle/css-colors/docs/manual.typ

 === CSS colors vis-a-vis Typst

-Typst comes with #link("https://typst.app/docs/reference/visualize/color/")[seven standard color functions] for accessing colors.

-It also ships with #link("https://typst.app/docs/reference/visualize/color/")[eighteen predefined colors] which include the sixteen named colors, plus `orange`, plus one more color named `eastern`.
+Typst ships with #link("https://typst.app/docs/reference/visualize/color/#predefined-colors")[eighteen predefined colors] which include the sixteen named colors, plus `orange`, plus one more color named `eastern`.
 The color `eastern` is undefined in the CSS colors.
 The remaining seventeen colors have identical names, but different RGB/Hex values, as tabulated below.

 #show table.cell.where(y: 0): smallcaps
 #show table.cell.where(y: 0): strong